-If the sales tax measure does not pass, Council could fund the difference through General Fund revenues and other service level reductions or could reduce the level of investment in pavement in 2018.
 If not funded, the deferred cost of pavement surface maintenance will increase over time.
 This will reduce the level of service to the community.
 The Council could choose to decrease funding for this program.
 In addition, Council could choose to fund the matching portions of the grants via the general fund.

-An alternative could include hiring additional staffing to do public outreach, project management and engineering
+An alternative could include hiring additional staffing to do public outreach, project management and engineering.